 Why is your microbiome important to your health?

 & what exactly is it?

-Hippocrates state’s: disease starts in the gut- death begins the colon.
+Hippocrates states: disease starts in the gut- death begins in the colon.

 Centuries ago, people knew this to be true.
 Today we call it the microbiome.
 It helps our bodies do so much.
-Understanding how it works, what all it takes part in and how it can change your health.
+Understanding how it works, what it takes part in, and how it can change your health.

-Heartburn, stomach pain, gurd, indigestion, bloating gas, cramping - can be signs you are lacking the ability to digest your food well, bacteria imbalance, or some of the foods you are eating maybe causing problems.
-If you can’t digest your food well - this can start a mirage of problems over time.
-If you have any of these symptoms, try high quality probiotics and enzymes.
-KePro smoothies with pineapple, mango and papaya mixed in with other fruits which have natural enzymes to help break down your food better.
-Your smoothies should have foods in it that your body needs, everyone is different.
-Start a food journal, write down what you are eating how much and any problems you have in the next 24 hours.
-This can help pin point the trigger foods.
+Heartburn, stomach pain, guarding, indigestion, bloating gas, and cramping – can be signs you are lacking the ability to digest your food well, bacteria imbalance, or some of the foods you are eating maybe cause problems.
+If you can’t digest your food well – this can start a mirage of problems over time.
+If you have any of these symptoms, try high-quality probiotics and enzymes.
+KePro smoothies with pineapple, mango, and papaya mixed in with other fruits which have natural enzymes to help break down your food better.
+Your smoothies should have foods in them that your body needs, everyone is different.
+Start a food journal, write down what you are eating how much, and any problems you have in the next 24 hours.
+This can help pinpoint the trigger foods.